 Developed in 1995 in the United States, Scrum has become the most popular agile project management approach, particularly in software development.
 More than just a method, Scrum is a framework that advocates an iterative and adaptive approach.

-Scrum is based on well-defined roles: the Scrum Master who leads the team, the Product Owner which represents customer needs, as well as short sprints (1 to 4 weeks), regular meetings and close collaboration between the different stakeholders.
+Scrum is based on clearly defined roles: the Scrum Master who leads the team, the Product Owner which represents the customer's needs, as well as short sprints (1 to 4 weeks), regular meetings and close collaboration between the various players.

 This approach promotes flexibility, transparency and continuous improvement, enabling rapid adaptation to changes and feedback from users.